We bring the solution to you!

 Phase Four

-Parties will need to create a free zoom account (takes less than five minutes), and click on the link provided by the mediator to attend mediation on the scheduled date.
-The parties can do this from anywhere in the world, on a phone, tablet, desktop, or laptop (with audio and visual capabilities); as long as their location is quiet, and private (as mediation must be held in a place where confidentiality can be achieved).
+Parties will need to create a free Zoom account (takes less than five minutes), and click on the link provided by the mediator to attend mediation on the scheduled date.
+The parties can do this from anywhere in the world, on a phone, tablet, desktop, or laptop (with audio, video, and internet capabilities); as long as their location is quiet, and private (as mediation must be held in a place where confidentiality can be achieved).

 Phase Five